Last Updated on January 14, 2020 by Bryony Clapperton

-Bratislava in Slovakia is a country filled with all the charming traits a tourist could want from a budget Eastern European city break destination.
+Bratislava, the Slovakian city is a place filled with all the charming traits a tourist could want from a budget city break destination.

-Christmas markets, mouthwatering snacks, cheap beers are just dome of the reasons you should visit Bratislava in winter.
+Christmas markets, mouthwatering snacks and cheap beers are just some of the reasons you should visit Bratislava in winter.

 As someone who loves winter city breaks and had already seen Krakow, Poland at the same time the previous Winter I’d hoped for the same magically chilly experience in Bratislava, Slovakia.

 Visiting Bratislava in winter

 If cheap flights aren’t enough to get you to Bratislava than the ease and simplicity of travel throughout Europe should be.
 I booked a winter break to Bratislava randomly as a gift and surprise for Jamie’s 21st birthday.

 We travelled from Liverpool to Bratislava, Slovakia’s Capital, for under £50 and arrived in Slovakia to a cold but captivating capital city welcome.

 Typically, (and to be expected) our taxi driver charged us double the average going rate for tourists from what the internet told us we should be paying.
 Sometimes in travel you just have to take the hit and this was definitely one of those times.

 There’s something about the ease of travel and way of life that attracts me to Eastern Europe in the winter.
 I’m a beach girl and I love the warm but I find nothing more attractive than the idea of a weekend away in a winter wonderland.

 Bratislava was everything I expected from an Eastern European capital with extra charm and added travel opportunities.
 From Bratislava it’s very easy to visit the neighbouring countries Hungary and Austria.